BirchKwok/lynsedb/docs/tutorials/performance_tuning.md

 - convert embeddings to contiguous `float32` arrays before insertion;
 - choose batch sizes that fit memory comfortably;
 - commit after meaningful batches, not after every row;
+- checkpoint at backup, shutdown, or critical durability boundaries;
 - build or rebuild indexes after bulk loading;
 - use local mode for single-process offline ingestion when possible;
 - use remote mode when several processes must share one database.